-Kristine Opolais is one of the most sought after sopranos on the international scene today, with a firmly established reputation amongst the world’s pre-eminent singing actresses, combining lustrous tone and fierce dramatic intensity.
+Kristine Opolais is one of the most sought-after sopranos on the international scene today, with an established reputation amongst the world’s pre-eminent singing actresses, combining lustrous tone and fierce dramatic intensity.
 Opolais appears at the Metropolitan Opera New York, Wiener Staatsoper, Deutsche Staatsoper Berlin, Bayerische Staatsoper, Teatro alla Scala, Opernhaus Zürich and Royal Opera House Covent Garden.
 She is working with such conductors as Daniel Barenboim, Sir Antonio Pappano, Sir Simon Rattle, Sir Mark Elder, Daniel Harding, Andris Nelsons, Fabio Luisi, Kirill Petrenko and Semyon Bychkov.

-Kristine Opolais is known for notable collaborations with the Metropolitan Opera, her performances frequently broadcast in HD worldwide.
-In Autumn 2018 Opolais returns to the Met to sing Suor Angelica, a role she has recorded for label ‘Orfeo’ but until this point she has not sung on stage.
-Previously, she starred as the title role in Zimmerman’s 2017 production of Rusalka, and received critical praise for her “vocally lustrous and achingly vulnerable performance” (New York Times).
+Kristine Opolais is known for collaborations with the Metropolitan Opera, and in the last years her appearances in La boheme, Madama Butterfly, and the new productions of Manon Lescaut and Rusalka have all been broadcast in HD across the world.
+In 2018, Opolais returned to the Met to sing Suor Angelica, a role she recorded for the label ‘Orfeo’.
+Previously, she starred as the title role in Zimmerman’s 2017 production of Rusalka and received critical praise for her “vocally lustrous and achingly vulnerable performance” (New York Times).
 Opolais maintains a strong relationship with the Met since her debut as Magda in La Rondine.
 Famously, in 2014 she made history at the Met, with two role debuts in 18 hours.
-She gave a renowned performance in Butterfly, only to step in for a matinee of La boheme the next day, which was cinema broadcast worldwide.
+She gave a renowned performance in Butterfly, only to step in for a matinee of La boheme the next day, which was concurrently cinema broadcast worldwide.